googleprojectzero/functionsimsearch/README.md

 #### trainsimhashweights

 ```
-./trainsimhashweights
+./trainsimhashweights -data=/tmp/datadir -train_steps=500 -weights=./trained_weights.txt
 ```

-Experimental tool to help learn feature weights from examples.
-Do not use yet.
+A command line tool to infer feature weights from examples.
+Uses the data in the specified data directory, trains for 500 iterations (using LBFGS), and then writes the resulting weights to the specified file.

 ## End-to-end tutorial: How to build an index of vulnerable functions to scan for